jaimerodriguez/holodemo/README.md

 - Adding Spatial Mapping to a scene.
 Demonstrating how you get occlusion and collision detection for free with Unity.
 - Object and/or Image Recognition using Vuforia.

-You can see a (very rough) recording of this demo here.
+You can see a (very rough) recording of this demo [here](https://dl.dropboxusercontent.com/u/6892570/BasicHoloDemo.mp4).

 # Showing the demo

-## Preparation/Setup
+## Preparation/Setup for the demo.

+1. Get the unity project.
+If you want a demo that is pre-built, just pull the master branch from this repo.
+If you want to build the interesting parts of the demo on stage, pull the 'startup' branch from this repo.

 1. Setup HoloLens'  [Mixed Reality Capture](https://developer.microsoft.com/en-us/windows/mixed-reality/mixed_reality_capture) for Live Preview.
 I recommend you do it from the [Windows device portal](https://developer.microsoft.com/en-us/windows/mixed-reality/using_the_windows_device_portal).

 2. Position the BB8, and the Yoda model in the unity scene.
-Here are a few tips:
+Here are a few tips for placement:
-	1. When HoloLens app comes up, you should be looking forward (usually towards the audience) at your height.
+	1. When HoloLens app comes up, it will establish your origin (0,0,0), so you should be wearing HoloLens and looking forward (usually towards the audience).
 	2. You want the BB8 to be some where that it can walk laterally towards your podium (or desk) and collided with something physical.
 Here is default position for BB8:
-	X=4 ( 4 meters to your right), Y = 1 (floating in space so we can demo gravity), and Z = 0 or Z < 1 (no depth from where you are standing so audience can see holograms as they see you).
-The 4 meters was selected so you can walk towards BB8 and walk around it at ~5 meters, which is further than any roomscale VR that is tethered.
+ **Transform.Position:X=4** (4 meters to your right),**Y=1** (floating in space so we can demo gravity later), and **Z=0 or Z<1** (no depth from where you are at, or a little in front).
+The 4 meters was selected so you can walk towards BB8 and walk around it at < 5 meters, which is further than any roomscale VR that is tethered.
 This is a unique HoloLens feature you should highlight.
-	3. You want the Yoda some where near the BB8 so it is clear when it appears in the scene.
-X = 5  (5 meters to your right); floating in space (1<Y<2) so you can show gravity but not hit ceiling; Z = 0 (deep can still be 0, or a bit behind BB8, so -1<Z<0).
+	3. You want the Yoda some where near the BB8 so it is clear when it appears in the scene (**X=5** is 5 meters to your right).
+You also want it floating in space (so **1<Y<2** ) so you can show gravity.
+Z (deep can still be 0, or a bit behind BB8, so -1<Z<0).

-	4. If you are using image recognition w/ Vuforia, print the "YodaStretched.jpg" (included in the 3rdParty/Vuforia_Database folder).
+	4. If you are using image recognition w/ Vuforia, print the "YodaStretched.jpg" in the 3rdParty/Vuforia_Database folder).
 Print this w/ color in 8.5"x11" page.

 	5. If you are not using Vuforia, uncomment out the #define FAKESCAN in line 0 in HoloLensDemo/Scripts/SceneManager.cs, and use the *"Toggle Laser"* command -which was designed for when recognizing objects, as shown in the demo video-.

 	   With FAKESCAN defined, within a few seconds of you toggling the laser, it will act as if some object had been recognized and the rest of the workflow will trigger.
 This removes the need for a print out or a 3D object.

 ## Commands within the app & outline (aka The DEMO SCRIPT)